vivo-community/VIVOPhotoDataGenerator/README.md

 # VIVO Photo Data Generator
 The Java code generate triples and file directories required for person photos to be displayed in VIVO.
 There is also a self-contained runnable jar file that can be used separately.
+Though, the code is written to add person photos, it can be used to upload photos for any entity such as, document, presentation, organization etc.

 ## Depenedency :
 Jena Library (https://jena.apache.org/)